Resources for further explorations

 Elements of this meditation is part of the Hawaiian Hakalau Practise but similar practices is also found in other traditions like in the GAAWO- practice of Sandy Newbigging.
 It activates the parasympathetic nervous system, helps to calm us down and make us present and aware, yet relaxed.
 Used when you are alone it is a great technique for relaxation but with practice it can also be used in order to be able to stay focused in situations that might be unpleasent or stressful.
 For musicians it can give an extra dimention when playing and can, in some situations, be a great tool to use against stage fright.
 If meditation tends to make you "zone out" or dissosiate this is a great way to bring more presence to your practice.

-Great playlists for musicians and non-musicians
+Great Playlists for musicians and movers

 Playlist for breathwork